prototypefund/dark-crystal-key-backup-message-schemas/README.md

+# Dark Crystal Key Backup Message Schemas

-JSON and (soon) protobuf template schemas and validation for Dark Crystal key backup messages.
+JSON and (soon) protobuf template schemas for Dark Crystal key backup messages.

+Validation methods in javascript - [json-schema.org](https://json-schema.org/) using [is-my-json-valid](https://github.com/mafintosh/is-my-json-valid).

+These can be seen as templates, as you may want to modify them based on the individual needs of your project.
+But they can also be simply used as they are.

+## Schemas

 All messages contain a version number of the schema to allow backward compatibility when updating the schemas.

-## Schemas

 ### `root`

 This message will be published exactly once for each shared secret, and will contain a name for the secret.
 It will be a private message with exactly one recipient which will be the author of the message.
 Custodians are not able to read it.

 Its serves as a record for the secret owner, but is also referred to by the other messages.
+Its reference might be the hash of the message, or a reference to where it is stored (for example in an append-only log such as 'hypercore', the feed-id and sequence number of the encrypted message).
+This way, we have a way of establishing that a collection of shard messages belong to the same secret, without revealing any additional metadata.

 Example: